wxguy/wrfplot/README.md

 ### Linux

  Go to https://github.com/wxguy/wrfplot/releases and look for latest release.
-The Windows setup executable will have name `wrfplot-linux-64bit.run`.
+The Linux installer will have name `wrfplot-linux-64bit.run`.
 Click on the link and download it to local disk.
 Thereafter execute the below command (assuming that the Linux installer is downloaded at `~/Downloads`):

  ```
  bash ~/Downloads/wrfplot-linux-64bit.run